 The Jean Monnet Chair on EU Approach to Better Regulation website welcomes research notes from practitioners in the regulatory field, undergraduate, graduate, PhD students and whoever has a special interest in the regulatory landscape.

-The submissions should concern news on better regulation tools, simplification policies, markets regulation, new technologies and regulation, cognitive-based regulation, and competition advocacy.
+The submissions should concern news on better regulation tools, simplification policies, market regulation, new technologies and regulation, cognitive-based regulation, and competition advocacy.
 The note might regard a newly published paper or a European, international or national document as well as policy devoted to these topics.

 The website is open to a multidisciplinary approach.
 Thus, the research notes may have legal, economic, sociological or psychological perspectives.

 The submission should be between a range of 1,000 and 2,000 words and it should include hyperlinks in place of footnotes.
 It should be submitted as a Word document.
 The submission can also contain a picture (as a link copied in the document) that you would like to be the cover image of your research note.
-However, these pictures proposed will have to be copyright and credit free (ex.
+However, these pictures proposed will have to be copyright and credit-free (ex.
 Pixabay.com).

 The preferred writing language is English, but notes in Italian, French or other languages could be considered.